adibfara/compose-sudoku/README.md

 # Compose Sudoku

-Famous puzzle "Sudoku" created with Jetpack Compose.
+Famous puzzle "Sudoku" created with Jetpack Compose for educational purposes.

+The features include:

+* Selection
+* Control box with 3 mods for number input
+* Center and Corner pencil marks

 ## Demo